xaizek/fragile/INSTALL.md

 ## Configuration ##

-Before installing files, copy `config.php.sample` to `config.php` and fill in all the values of according to comments there.
+Before installing files, copy `config.php.sample` to `config.php` and fill in all the values according to comments there.
 This file holds configuration of both web and daemon parts and should be kept in sync between the two parts.

-See `hooks/` directory and `README` file there for instructions on using hooks.

 ## Installation ##